smartnic/trex-configuration/README.md

 ssh reviewer@hp073.utah.cloudlab.us
 ```

-ensuring that you replace hp073.utah.cloudlab.us by the name of the node-0 machine from the CloudLab console.
+where you will replace hp073.utah.cloudlab.us by the name of the node-0 machine from the CloudLab console.
 You should be able to connect to node-0.

 #### Step 2.3: Update Node0 Configurations